grafana/loki/docs/sources/getting-started/logcli.md

     The output of the log can be specified with the "-o" flag, for example, "-o raw" for the raw output format.

     The "query" command will output extra information about the query and its results, such as the API URL, set of common labels, and set of excluded labels.
 This extra information can be suppressed with the --quiet flag.

+    By default we look over the last hour of data; use --since to modify or provide specific start and end times with --from and --to respectively.

+    Notice that when using --from and --to then ensure to use RFC3339Nano time format, but without timezone at the end.
+The local timezone will be added automatically or if using --timezone flag.

+    Example:

+      logcli query
+         --timezone=UTC
+         --from="2021-01-19T10:00:00Z"
+         --to="2021-01-19T20:00:00Z"
+         --output=jsonl
+         'my-query'

+    The output is limited to 30 entries by default; use --limit to increase.

     While "query" does support metrics queries, its output contains multiple data points between the start and end query time.
-    This output is used to build graphs, like what is seen in the Grafana Explore graph view.
+This output is used to build graphs, similar to what is seen in the Grafana Explore graph view.
 If you are querying metrics and just want the most recent data point (like what is seen in the Grafana Explore table view), then you should use the "instant-query" command instead.

   instant-query [<flags>] <query>
     Run an instant LogQL query.

     The "instant-query" command is useful for evaluating a metric query for a single point in time.
 This is equivalent to the Grafana Explore table view; if you want a metrics query that is used to build a Grafana graph, you should use the "query" command instead.

     This command does not produce useful output when querying for log lines; you should always use the "query" command when you are running log queries.

     For more information about log queries and metric queries, refer to the LogQL documentation: